harish876/Finsights/README.md

 # AI-Powered Insights for Bank Statements

 This project efficiently analyzes bank statements using **FastAPI** and **Llama Parse**.
-It extracts transaction details, categorizes expenses, and generates financial insights.
+It extracts transaction details using AI and a rule-based engine to extract specific markdown tables, categorizes expenses, and generates financial insights.
 Made it as part of a hiring challenge for Cascading AI.

 ## Demo
 Watch the demo video: [YouTube Link](https://youtu.be/lyeidC1sXhk)